Planning a trip to Hungary soon and trying to decide exactly what to do in Budapest?

 If you’re planning on hitting several of the best things to do in Budapest, you’ll likely find yourself hopping on trams, buses, and the metro on a fairly regular basis.

-In most cases, it will work out better to buy a transportation card good for a certain number of days (available at metro ticket kiosks) or the buy a Budapest Card that includes public transportation than to buy tickets one by one.
+In most cases, it will work out better to buy a transportation card good for a certain number of days (available at metro ticket kiosks).

 If you want to visit the Hungarian Parliament, book tickets in advance.